anthonyuzan/mbti-prediction/README.md

 ## :dart: Objective

-Predict the user's MBTI profile from a few sentences defining it.
+Machine Learning app which is able to identify a person's MBTI profile from a few sentences defining it.

 The **Myers–Briggs Type Indicator (MBTI)** is an introspective self-report questionnaire indicating differing psychological preferences in how people perceive the world and make decisions.
 The test attempts to assign four categories:
 - introversion (I) or extraversion (E),